Jay0494/Database_project/README.md

 Creating and maintaining a detailed database like the one described provides valuable insights into household finances.
 By categorizing and recording every purchase, families can better manage their budgets, identify areas for cost savings, and make informed financial decisions.
 This structured approach not only helps in understanding current spending patterns but also aids in planning for future financial needs.

-This database serves as a powerful tool for the Elyon household in Ashington, UK, and can be adapted for similar use cases in different contexts or locations.